twoslashes/twoslash/docs/refs/options.md

 // @noErrorsCutted
 const hello = 'world'
 // ---cut-after---
-hello = 'hi' // supposed to be an error, but ignored because it's cutted
+hello = 'hi' // Supposed to be an error, but ignored because it's cutted.
 ```

 ### `noErrorValidation`